 Going by tests he's conducted, Gerba says about one-third of women's purses are contaminated with fecal bacteria — most likely from being placed on public restroom floors.

-The Remedy Rx: Don't put your purse on the bathroom floor (or any other surfaces); hang it on a hook or keep it in hand.
+The Rx: Don't put your purse on the bathroom floor (or any other surfaces); hang it on a hook or keep it in hand.

 You Are Using the Office Coffee Pot